kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-service-account.md

 in use.

 The API credentials are automatically revoked when the Pod is deleted, even if finalizers are in place.
-In particular, the API credentials are revoked after 1 minute of the `.metadata.deletionTimestamp`, which includes the grace period.
+In particular, the API credentials are revoked 60 seconds beyond the `.metadata.deletionTimestamp` set on the Pod (the deletion timestamp is typically the time that the **delete** request was accepted plus the Pod's termination grace period).

 ### Opt out of API credential automounting